 Download Course Outline (PDF)

-Develop the skillset to safely work with reinforced plastic (use of glass, aramid and carbon fibers combined with high strength epoxy resin systems) and to perform inspection and repair on composite structure.
+Develop the skillset to safely work with reinforced plastic (use of glass, aramid and carbon fibers combined with high strength epoxy resin systems) and to perform inspection and repair on aircraft composite components.

 This course is designed for technicians, engineers, inspector and all other personal involved in the manufacture, maintenance and repair of composite structures.
 Prior composites experience is required, Advanced Composite Program Level 1 or equivalent

-To gain in-depth knowledge of Aircraft Composites Structures and develop the skillset to safely work with reinforced plastic (use of glass, aramid and carbon fibers combined with high strength epoxy resin systems) and to perform inspection and repair on composite structure.
+To gain in-depth knowledge of Aircraft Composites Structures and develop the skillset to safely work with reinforced plastic (use of glass, aramid and carbon fibers combined with high strength epoxy resin systems) and to perform inspection and repair on aircraft composite components.